Adieu in Tears

 I was the thorn beside thy tender bloom,

-Yet never meant to draw thy precious pain;
+Yet never meant to wound thee with my pain;

 If healing grew where sorrow found its room,

-Then love itself made mercy from our strain.
+Then mercy bloomed from all our common strain.

 Through thee I learned the depths affection knows,